spraakbanken/mink-backend/documentation/developers-guide.md

 The Mink backend is typically (but not necessarily) distributed over multiple servers:

-- The **backend server** is where the flask application is running receiving and processing the requests.
+- The **backend server** is where the flask application is running, receiving and processing the requests.

 - The **storage server** is where the user's corpus source files, the corpus config file and the resulting export files are being stored.

 - The **Sparv server** is where Sparv is run and ideally this is a server with a GPU.
-The corpus files and the corpus config files must be synced here from the storage server before corpora can be processed.
+The corpus source files and the corpus config files must be synced here from the storage server before corpora can be processed.
 The working files used by Sparv are stored here but they may be deleted when a corpus is done processing or installing or when a user has not accessed it for some time.
 The export files resulting from running Sparv are also stored here and will be synced to the storage server.
 In the current Mink setup no separate storage server is used and the Sparv server also acts as a storage server.

 - Installing corpora from Mink usually means syncing specific Sparv export files to servers where other applications (e.g. Korp and Strix) are run.